-Narrative: Shown on the site plan or submitted separately, describing in general terms: The overall objectives of the proposed development.
+Narrative: Shown on the site plan or submitted separately, describing in general terms:

 Size (in acres) of the subject property and approximate number of acres allocated to each proposed use and gross area in building, structures, parking, public streets and drives, and open space as applicable.

 Dwelling unit densities by type, if applicable.

 Proposed method of providing sewer and water service, as well as other public and private utilities.

 Proposed method of providing storm drainage.